MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-scale-requirements.md

 [!INCLUDE [aks-applies-to-vmware](includes/aks-hci-applies-to-skus/aks-applies-to-vmware.md)]

 This article lists the supported scale count for clusters and node pools in AKS enabled by Azure Arc on VMware.
-Note that these scale counts are contingent on the resources available from the underlying infrastructure.
+These scale counts are contingent on the resources available from the underlying infrastructure.

 ## Support count